ppadmana/Assignment-2/README.md

 # Assignment-2
 Titanic data set

 Second assignment at Springboard.
-Playing with the dataset of the passangers of the Titanic.
+Playing with the dataset of the passengers of the Titanic.